Planning Your Trip

 - Love being by the water?
 In summer, be sure to check out the beach clubs at Zandvoort or Noordwijk for instant Ibiza vibes.

 - A trip to Amsterdam is all about balance.
-Learn about one of the most famous Dutch people at the Van Gogh Museum, then head to a coffeeshop (a cannabis cafe).
+Learn about one of the most famous Dutchman at the Van Gogh Museum, then head to a coffeeshop (a cannabis cafe).

 What to Eat and Drink